-As a result of the Medicaid Rate Reform project, ForwardHealth will reduce reimbursement on most claims submitted to ForwardHealth on paper and received after December 10, 2010.
+As a result of the Medicaid Rate Reform project, ForwardHealth will reduce reimbursement on most claims submitted to ForwardHealth on paper.
 Most paper claims will be subject up to a \$1.10 reimbursement reduction per claim.

 For each claim that a reimbursement reduction was applied, providers will receive an EOB to notify them of the payment reduction.
 For claims with reimbursement reductions, the EOB will state the following, "This claim is eligible for electronic submission.
 Up to a \$1.10 reduction has been applied to this claim payment."